-ECS reviews and approves the LPA’s professional architectural and/or engineering (A/E) procurement processes to ensure that A/E services are procured on the basis of the firm’s demonstrated competence and qualifications for the type of professional A/E services required and at fair and reasonable prices in compliance with the Brooks Act U.S.C.
-Title 40, Chapter 11, Section 1101-1104 (referred to as the Brooks Act).
-Furthermore, Title 23 USC, Section 112(b)2(a) requires the Brooks Act procedures to be used for each contract for program management, construction management, feasibility studies, preliminary engineering, design, engineering, surveying, mapping, or architectural-related services with respect to a construction project performed or supervised by ADOT.
+On behalf of the Arizona Department of Transportation, ADOT Engineering Consultant Section (ECS) reviews and approves an LPA’s professional architectural and/or engineering (A/E) procurement process to ensure that A/E services are procured on the basis of the firms’ demonstrated competence and qualifications for the type of professional A/E services required and at fair and reasonable prices in compliance with the Brooks Act, 40 U.S.C, Chapter 11, Section 1101-1104 (referred to as the “Brooks Act”).
+Furthermore, Title 23 U.S.C., Section 112(b)(2)(A) requires the Brooks Act procedures to be used for each contract for program management, construction management, feasibility studies, preliminary engineering, design, engineering, surveying, mapping, or architectural related services with respect to a construction project performed or supervised by ADOT.

 A/E design contracts/projects, which are not utilizing Federal-aid funds, do not fall under these requirements even if the State will utilize Federal-aid funds for the construction phase.

 There are three acceptable A/E procurement administration options in which the LPA’s A/E projects may qualify for federal funding, if the LPA is requesting the use of federal-aid funds for the design phase.

 - ADOT-Administered (AA) Project – if selected, this option offers the LPAs a pool of ADOT-approved A/E On-Call contracts with A/E firms that have been selected according to FHWA-approved A/E procurement process.
 ADOT will administer and manage the contracts from advertising, consultant selection, negotiation, contract execution, processing payment reports and contract modifications, audits, DBE compliance (e.g., reporting and monitoring) through contract closeout.